 Enter the number of absent hours into the cell relating to the day of the absence.

 Leave types are provided by default when using the 'Track absences in Days' option.
 These include:

 - Half Day (afternoon)

 Half days can be recorded by using the H1 and H2 codes, these count as 0.5 in the totals.

-The last tab of the template contains the totals of all absences for each employee as well as a breakdown by absence type.
+If tracking absences in days, the last tab of the template contains the totals of all absences for each employee as well as a breakdown by absence type.

 The 'Absence count' field shows the sum of all absences while counting half days as 0.5 appropriately.
 It's a sum of the 'Absences this month' column across all months.